msylvester/Clipception/README.md

 - [OpenAI Whisper](https://github.com/openai/whisper) for transcription
 - [OpenRouter](https://openrouter.ai/) for AI processing
-- All the streamers who've helped test and improve Clipception
+- All the streamers and homies on twitch who've helped test and improve Clipception